 In a large bowl, combine the half-and-half, condensed milk, heavy cream, and vanilla extract.
 If you've puréed the blueberries until completely smooth, stir in the blueberries, too.
 If you've left them a bit chunkier and mashed, keep them aside for now.

 Freeze the mixture in an ice cream maker according to manufacturer's instructions.
-If you haven't added the blueberries yet, add the mashed blueberries once the mixture is frozen to a texture/thickness of soft-serve ice cream.
-OR, make ice cream without an ice cream maker and stir in the blueberry puree once the mixture is almost completely frozen.
+If you haven't added the blueberries yet, add the mashed blueberries once the mixture is frozen to the texture/thickness of soft-serve ice cream.
+Or, make ice cream without an ice cream maker and stir in the blueberry puree once the mixture is almost completely frozen.

 Serve immediately if a softer texture appeals.
 Or, transfer the ice cream to a sealable container, seal, and freeze until hard for a traditional ice cream texture.
 This will take at least an hour even in the most efficient freezer, and up to overnight in some models.